dkrolikowski/tull_coude_reduction/README.md

-# Tull coude spectrograph pipeline
+# Tull coudé spectrograph pipeline

-Reduction and analysis pipeline for the Tull coude spectrograph on the 2.7-m Harlan J. Smith Telescope at McDonald Observatory
+Reduction and analysis pipeline for the Tull coudé spectrograph on the 2.7-m Harlan J. Smith Telescope at McDonald Observatory

 [![Powered by Astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

 ## Description

-This is a end-to-end reduction and analysis pipeline for the Tull coude spectrograph at McDonald Observatory.
+This is a end-to-end reduction and analysis pipeline for the Tull coudé spectrograph at McDonald Observatory.

 For reduction, the pipeline stars with raw FITS files and then:
 - Generates CCD calibration files (bias, flat field, bad pixel mask) and perform basic image processing